FluidTYPO3/vhs/README.md

 plugin.tx_vhs.settings.asset {
 	# this object supports every property which "assetGroup" supports except for the "group" and "dependencies" properties.
 }
+plugin.tx_vhs.assets {
+	mergedAssetsUseHashedFilename = 0 # If set to a 1, Assets are merged into a file named using a hash if Assets' names.
+}
 ```

 ## Usage